SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 <img src="https://sprocketlab.github.io/images/blogposts/actvweight/table_4b.png">
 </p>

 The behavior is different!
-Now, non-linear steering typically performs better than linear steering (except notably in Winograde).
+Now, non-linear steering typically performs better than linear steering (except notably in Winogrande).
 This shift is likely due to optimization effects of the different scales of model tested here.
 At the larger scale, the loss function typically ends up being smoother/flatter than smaller scale models.
 This could mean the larger models can learn the more-expressive non-linear adapter over the easier-to-learn linear adapter.

 Additionally, this shift could mean something more fundamental to the best adapters as well.
 If the adapter is well-suited as a linear adapter with the correct rank, the non-linear adapter would have to work around its non-linearity with something like large scale parameters to match the linear adapter.
 So, it's possible that the smaller models need a small-rank linear adapter while the larger models need a large-rank non-linear adapter, but this is left to future work.